earth-chris/earth-chris.github.io/_pages/about.md

 <img src="/images/pages/map-seated.jpg">

-Hello!
-I'm Christopher, a global ecologist.
+Hello, it's nice to meet you.
+I'm Christopher.

-My personal mission is to build forest monitoring technologies that provide insights into how the world's ecosystems are changing and how we, as people, change with them.
+I build forest mapping technologies that provide insights into how the world's ecosystems are changing and how we, as people, change with them.
+From space.

 I'm the Science Lead for Forest Ecosystems at [Planet](https://www.planet.com/products/planetary-variables/), a premier satellite earth observations company.
 Previously I was co-founder and CTO of [Salo Sciences](https://salo.ai), a conservation technology company acquired by Planet, where I designed and built the [Forest Observatory](https://www.forestobservatory.com).